0xsalt/0xsalt.github.io/_tabs/about.md

 order: 5
 ---

-# Russ Swift: Building Tools for Rapid Development
+# Building Tools for Rapid Development

 Welcome to 0xsalt — building tools for rapid, high-signal development in a distributed world.